9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/III. Overview of security information event management (SIEM) tools.md

 # Log sources and log ingestion

 In this reading, you’ll explore more on the importance of log ingestion.
-You may recall that **security information and event management** (**SIEM**) tools collect and analyze log data to monitor critical activities in an organization.
-You also learned about **log analysis,** which is the process of examining logs to identify events of interest.
+You may recall that **[[security information and event management (SIEM)]]** tools collect and analyze log data to monitor critical activities in an organization.
+You also learned about **[[log analysis]],** which is the process of examining logs to identify events of interest.
 Understanding how log sources are ingested into SIEM tools is important because it helps security analysts understand the types of data that are being collected, and can help analysts identify and prioritize security incidents.

 ## SIEM process overview

 Previously, you covered the SIEM process.
 As a refresher, the process consists of three steps:

-1. **Collect and aggregate data**: SIEM tools collect event data from various data sources.
+1. **[[Collect and aggregate data]]**: SIEM tools collect event data from various data sources.
-2. **Normalize data**: Event data that's been collected becomes normalized.
+2. **[[Normalize data]]**: Event data that's been collected becomes normalized.
 Normalization converts data into a standard format so that data is structured in a consistent way and becomes easier to read and search.
 While data normalization is a common feature in many SIEM tools, it's important to note that SIEM tools vary in their data normalization capabilities.
-3. **Analyze data**: After the data is collected and normalized, SIEM tools analyze and correlate the data to identify common patterns that indicate unusual activity.
+3. **[[Analyze data]]**: After the data is collected and normalized, SIEM tools analyze and correlate the data to identify common patterns that indicate unusual activity.

 This reading focuses on the first step of this process, the collection and aggregation of data.